Little lights. Big impacts.

 Namene Solar unlocks the carbon value of a solar light to subside the distribution of our lights with the sale of carbon credits.
 We distribute our solar lights to rural homes in communities across four Provinces of Zambia: Western, Southern, Eastern and Lusaka.

-A clean solar light is life-changing in the hands of a rural family in Zambia.
+A clean solar light is life-changing for those without energy access.
 It’s more than just a source of light, it has a number of social impacts and positive outcomes.

 Education – extra study hours for children to safely read and do homework after dark, supporting higher school grade attainment.